rovin-ms/aks-secure-baseline/06-cluster-networking.md

 1. Update the regional hub deployment to account for the runtime requirements of the virtual network.

-   This is the same hub template you used before, but now updated with Azure Firewall rules specific to this AKS Cluster infrastructure.
+   This is a derivative of same hub template you used before, but now updated with Azure Firewall rules specific to this AKS Cluster infrastructure.

    ```bash
    NODEPOOL_SUBNET_RESOURCEIDS="['$(az deployment group show -g rg-enterprise-networking-spokes -n spoke-BU0001A0005-01 --query "properties.outputs.nodepoolSubnetResourceIds.value | join ('\',\'',@)" -o tsv)']"